That's the Way of the World: Overview

 That's the Way of the World was produced by both EWF leader Maurice White and Charles Stepney.

 The album spent three weeks atop the Billboard 200 chart.
 That's the Way of the World also stayed on top of the Billboard Top Soul Albums chart for five weeks altogether.

-That's the Way of the World was reissued in 1999 with a new song called Caribou Chaser (Jazzy Jam).
+That's the Way of the World was reissued in 1999 with a new song called "Caribou Chaser (Jazzy Jam)".
 As well as four bonus demos and three live tracks.
 A live version of the album, recorded in 1975 and entitled That's the Way of the World: Alive in '75, was released in 2002.
+The album took nine months to record and mix.

 Singles

-The single, "Shining Star", reached number one on both the Billboard Hot 100 and Hot Soul Singles charts.
-"Shining Star" went on to win a Grammy Award for Best R&B Performance by a Duo or Group with Vocals.
+The single "Shining Star" reached number one on both the Billboard Hot 100 and Hot Soul Singles charts.
+"Shining Star" went on to win a Grammy Award for Best R&B Performance by a Duo or Group with Vocals at the 18th Annual Grammy Awards.
 The album's title track reached No. 5 on the Billboard Hot Soul Singles chart and No. 12 on the Hot 100 chart.